djinn09/CytoScnPy/docs/api.md

 # Python API

 CytoScnPy exposes a minimal Python API to invoke the analyzer programmatically.
+The core logic is implemented in Rust for high performance.

+## Package Structure

+The `cytoscnpy` package contains a native extension module that provides bindings to the Rust core.
+Currently, the primary entry point is the `run()` function.

 ## `cytoscnpy` module